WorkloadUABCVC/Workload-detection-based-on-EEG-data/README.md

 ## Preparation

-* In the root of your project, create make sure to creat two folders: /data and /input_features, then your data directories will be:
+* In the root of your project, make sure to create two folders: /data and /input_features.
 ```
    ~/
       /data/
       /input_features/
 ```

-* Put the donwloades dataset in /data.
+* Put the donwloaded dataset in /data.
-* After running the main script, data generated will be in /input_features
+* At the end,  the generated data will be in /input_features

 ## Running the code